 Born and raised just west of the Rio Grande in Corrales, New Mexico, Eileen Torrez grew up harmonizing to folk music, mariachi ballads and Americana classics.
 Now an Oakland-based social worker and community organizer, she masterfully blends together neo-soul and R&B elements with the close-knit harmonies of her country roots to form powerful, luscious blends that entrance listeners from the first note.
 Eileen's lyrical depth and soul-soothing alto voice has earned her comparisons to India.Arie, Joni Mitchell, Emily King, and Tracy Chapman.

-Eileen began her recording journey in 2009 with her first 5-song EP, A Leap of Faith, released during her senior year of high school.
-She followed with another EP in 2013 which would eventually become her first full length album, Honey and Zest.
-Released in August 2016, the project balances driving country/folk ballads like "Portland" and "It Ain't You" with R&B-infused tracks like "The Girl Next Door" and "No One Else".
+Eileen began her recording journey in 2009 with her first 5-song EP, A Leap of Faith.
+She released another EP in 2013 which would eventually become her first full length album, Honey and Zest.
+Released in August 2016, the project strikes a balance of country/folk ballads like "Portland" and "It Ain't You" alongside R&B-infused tracks like "The Girl Next Door" and "No One Else".

 Eileen's most recent work includes "Sister", a beat-heavy women's empowerment anthem featuring Oakland artist Tabitha Joi, "Freedom Lives", an a capella single dedicated to social movements around the world, and "Work (Who Says You Gotta Go)", the fiery lead single off her upcoming project.
-Her next solo album, Salt and Water, will be released in fall 2021.
+Her next solo album, Salt and Water, will be released in summer 2023.

-To support Eileen and keep up to date on her upcoming shows and most recent work, sign up for her mailing list.
+To support Eileen and keep up to date on her upcoming shows and most recent work, check out her monthly musical newsletter on Ampled (a sort of Patreon for the DIY-minded) or sign up for her mailing list.